ericmjl/Network-Analysis-Made-Simple/README.md

 ### Local Setup

+For those of you who would like to get setup beforehand and keep a local copy of the repository on your machine, follow along here.

 #### Easiest way: Anaconda Distribution of Python

 If you have the Anaconda distribution of **Python 3** installed on a Unix-like machine (Linux, macOS, etc.), then run `make conda`, which wraps the commands below.